 Coil(AKA Atomizer) – The metal cylinder inside of your tank where all the magic happens – Basically an element.

 Tank – The glass or metal tank that holds the e-liquid

 Throat Hit– The feeling an vape user experiences when the vapour hits their throat.

-E-Juice – Flavored or flavorless liquid available in varying amounts of nicotine.
+E-liquid– Flavored or flavorless liquid available in varying amounts of nicotine.

 Nicotine – The most addictive substance in the world.

 Fire/Fired/Firing –Activating your vape to take a puff.